Created by the Ask Leif Team — Reviewed and Edited by Shane

-Embark on the ultimate American road trip, tracing the historic path of Route 66 from the heart of Oklahoma to the sun-drenched shores of California.
+From the historic brick streets of Oklahoma City, your tires will soon be tracing the historic path of Route 66 from the heart of Oklahoma to the sun-drenched shores of California.
 This isn't just a drive; it's a nostalgic journey through classic Americana, quirky roadside attractions, and breathtaking desert landscapes.
 Get ready to discover the soul of the Mother Road, one mile at a time.

-Dust off your driving gloves and cue up your favorite road trip playlist, because we're about to embark on the ultimate American adventure: a 7-day journey along the legendary Route 66, from the heart of Oklahoma City to the sun-drenched shores of Santa Monica.
+Dust off your driving gloves and cue up your favorite road trip playlist, because we're about to cruise past the iconic Blue Whale of Catoosa on a 7-day journey along the legendary Route 66, from the heart of Oklahoma City to the sun-drenched shores of Santa Monica.
 This isn't just a drive; it's a pilgrimage through history, culture, and pure Americana.
 Get ready to discover quirky roadside attractions, savor classic diner fare, and witness landscapes that will take your breath away.

-Our meticulously crafted itinerary focuses on the most iconic stretches of the Mother Road, ensuring you experience everything from the neon glow of Tucumcari's vintage motels to the majestic grandeur of the Grand Canyon.
-You'll delve into Native American heritage in Gallup, feel the desert breeze in Kingman, and chase sunsets across the vast expanses of Arizona and California.
+Our meticulously crafted itinerary ensures you'll experience everything from the neon glow of Tucumcari's vintage motels to the majestic grandeur of the Grand Canyon.
+You'll explore the vibrant arts district of Oklahoma City, delve into Native American heritage in Gallup, feel the desert breeze in Kingman, and chase sunsets across the vast expanses of Arizona and California.
 Prepare for a trip that blends nostalgic charm with epic natural beauty, creating memories that will last a lifetime.

 This journey is perfect for those who crave adventure, appreciate a good story, and aren't afraid to get a little dust on their tires.
 We'll guide you through vibrant city centers like Oklahoma City's Bricktown and Albuquerque's Old Town, alongside the desolate beauty of the Mojave Desert.
 From the kitschy fun of Cadillac Ranch to the spiritual heart of the Navajo Nation, every mile offers a new discovery, culminating in the triumphant finish at the Santa Monica Pier.